KazimMansuri/video-chat-app/README.md

 BACKEND:-

-1. create virtual environment and activate it.
+1. create virtual environment(venv) and activate it.
-2. install requirements.txt
+2. install requirements.txt in virtual environment(venv).

 3. Create dotenv (.env) in Backend
 4. add secret_key in .env file like( SECRET_KEY='3cd37a111e044698a41fa6b9dfb74865'  )